 Veterans Planning Attorney

 A wartime veteran or the surviving spouse of a wartime veteran may be entitled to a benefit through the Veterans Administration (VA) to help pay for the cost of long-term care.
 The first US Congress passed a law in 1789 to provide pensions to disabled veterans and their dependents.
-Effective October 18, 2018, there were substantial changes to the VA pension rules in order to “maintain the integrity of the pension program.”
-This article discusses the VA pension benefits with the new changes.
+This article discusses the VA pension benefits.

 Improved Pension / Aid and Attendance